dynatrace-oss/koney/docs/DEVELOPER_GUIDE.md

 ## 📋 Prerequisites

-- `go` version v1.23.0+
+- `go` version v1.24.0+
-- `docker` version 17.03+.
+- `docker` version 17.03+
-- `kubectl` version v1.11.3+.
+- `kubectl` version v1.11.3+
 - Access to a Kubernetes v1.11.3+ cluster.
-- [Tetragon](https://tetragon.io/) v1.1.0+ installed in the cluster, if you also want to monitor traps.
+- [Tetragon](https://tetragon.io/) v1.1.0+ installed in the cluster, if you also want to monitor traps (recommended).
 - `pre-commit` to run checks before committing changes.

+Other dependencies such as `operator-sdk` and `helm` are automatically downloaded to `bin/` when needed.

 ## ⚓ Deploy the Operator to the Cluster

 Build and push the images with the following command.
 The images are pushed to the registry specified in the `IMAGE_TAG_BASE` variable with the `VERSION` tag.
+Currently, we build and push two images, `your.local.registry/koney-controller:demo` and `your.local.registry/research/koney-alert-forwarder:demo`.

 ```sh
 make docker-build docker-push IMAGE_TAG_BASE="your.local.registry/koney" VERSION="demo"
 ```

-ℹ️ **Note:** This actually builds and pushes two images: `your.local.registry/koney-controller:demo` and `your.local.registry/research/koney-alert-forwarder:demo`.

-ℹ️ **Note:** You can create an `.env` file in the repository root to set some arguments directly.
+ℹ️ **Note:** You can create an `.env` file in the repository root to set arguments such as `IMAGE_TAG_BASE` easily.

-Deploy the controller and all resources to the cluster with the specified version:
+Deploy the controller and all resources to the cluster with the following command.
+If you encounter RBAC errors, you may need to grant yourself cluster-admin privileges or be logged in as admin.

 ```sh
 make deploy IMAGE_TAG_BASE="your.local.registry/koney" VERSION="demo"
 ```

-ℹ️ **Note**: If you encounter RBAC errors, you may need to grant yourself cluster-admin privileges or be logged in as admin.

 You can find samples (examples) deception policies in the `config/sample/` directory and apply them to the cluster.